jeremycg/pythoncourse/_posts/2016-02-23-lesson-02-applied.md

 ## Exercises

+The exercises are designed to be difficult - evidence shows that leaners learn by coding, in combination with lectures.
+You should be using google, stackoverflow and your colleagues to help with your work, and you are allocated a good amount fo time to do them.

+With that said, if you run out of time, feel free to skip the remaining exercises, and I will split out the advanced questions into an optional section.

+* Read through the dynamic programming section that we skipped in class.
+Don't worry too much about specifics, the main take home message is that we can return the output of the same function.

 * Rewrite your loop from last lessons exercises to find if all the letter in a string are in another string as a function.
-Can you think of a dynamic programming way to remove duplicates?
+(Advance, optional) Can you think of a dynamic programming way to remove duplicates?

 * Rewrite your zip loop from last lesson exercises as a function (Write a